Search results for:

-If a database crashes, or otherwise becomes unresponsive, you may need to repair it to restore functionality back to your site.
+If a database crashes or otherwise becomes unresponsive, you may need to repair it to restore functionality to your site.
 This article will explain how to repair a MySQL database from within cPanel.
-Please note that you’ll need to be logged into cPanel before proceeding any further.
-If you’re not certain how to do this, please refer to the following guide: How to access cPanel
+Please note that you'll need to be logged in to cPanel before proceeding any further.
+If you're not certain how to do this, please refer to the following guide: How to access cPanel.

 If, for whatever reason, repairing the database did not work, please be encouraged to open a ticket directed towards our Technical Support.
 Our Technical Support will be able to review the situation and provide feedback through our ticketing system.